Read This First

 Prompt 1: What are logical fallacies, and why should we train ourselves to identify them?

-The section turns on Enhances Critical Thinking, Improves Decision Making, and Promotes Constructive Debates.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Enhances Critical Thinking, Improves Decision Making, and Promotes Constructive Debates in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Enhances Critical Thinking distinct from Improves Decision Making.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Enhances Critical Thinking distinct from Improves Decision Making.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-This first move lays down the vocabulary and stakes for Avoiding Logical Fallacies.
-It gives the reader something firm enough about logical fallacies that the next prompt can press critical thinking without making the discussion restart.
+The first move should give the reader a firm grip on logical fallacies.
+That lets the next prompt press critical thinking without making the whole discussion start over.

-At this stage, the gain is not memorizing the conclusion but learning to think with Logical fallacies, The structure of the argument, and The tempting rhetorical shortcut.
+Treat Logical fallacies, The structure of the argument, and The tempting rhetorical shortcut as handles, not slogans.
 A map is successful only when it shows dependence, priority, and tension rather than a decorative list of parts.
 The practical test is whether the reader could use the distinction to catch a real mistake in reasoning, not merely name a concept.

 Ad Hominem